SUPERYACHT DESTINATION GUIDE: ITALY

-As a thriving part of Europe with a typically Mediterranean climate, superyachts usually tend to flock to the waters of Italy throughout the summer months of April and October, when the climate and temperature is generally more stable.
+As a thriving part of Europe with a typically Mediterranean climate, superyachts and charter guests usually tend to flock to the waters of Italy throughout the summer months of April and October, when the climate and temperature is generally more stable.

 January is commonly known to be the coldest month with temperatures dipping as low as -4°C in the north, and July and August are the warmest months, heating up to 32°C to 42°C.

 The most popular yachting destinations in Italy are set down the west coast, and include Amalfi, Portofino, Portovenere, Porto Cervo and Capri, largely due to their outstanding natural beauty, unique charm and capable marine infrastructure.